-Each year, our program enjoys visits from celebrated writers.
-In July 2019, we are honored to be hosting:
+Each year, our program enjoys visits from a handful of celebrated writers.
+Last summer, we were honored to host the following: